-A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
-In other words, not only must the service animal be a dog, but the dog must be trained to perform specific tasks – “the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.”
+A service animal is any dog or miniature horse that is trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+In other words, the animal must be trained to perform specific tasks.
+Emotional support animals are not covered by the Americans with Disabilities Act.

-While on University property a service animal shall be under the control of its handler.
+While on university property a service animal shall be under the control of its handler.
 Usually this means the service animal must have a harness, leash, or other tether.
-Anytime a service dog is behaving in a manner incompatible with the essential purposes of the library, the library will immediately require that the service dog be brought into conformity or leave the library.
+Anytime a service animal is behaving in a manner incompatible with the essential purposes of the Library, the Library will immediately require that the service animal be brought into conformity or leave the Library.

 Incompatible behavior includes:

 - urinating/defecating on floor

 - running away or otherwise leaving the side of the owner